PoisotLab/ms_straight_lines/manuscript.md

 between network structure and space, and that picking out the signal of network area relationships might be difficult.

 ![**Many different Network-Area Relationships are supported by the data**.
-Representing the species richness as $S = k\times A^z$, with $A = 200$ and $k = 0.27$ [@GaliLurg18], we can compare the predictions of our model to that of the generally accepted power law (+@eq:pl).
-While our model predicts a larger linkage density in larger areas, the confidence intervals around this prediction are extremely large. - scales faster than the power law, but the confidence interval is extremely high, suggesting that we may observe either very weak, or very strong, effects of area increase.](figures/nar.png){#fig:nar}
+Representing the species richness as $S = k\times A^z$ (panel A), with $A$ being the relative area size, $k = 200$ being the maximal species richness, and $k = 0.27$ a scaling exponent [@GaliLurg18], we can compare the predictions of our model to that of the generally accepted power law (+@eq:pl).
+While our model predicts a larger linkage density in larger areas (panel B), the confidence intervals around this prediction are extremely large.
+In particular, our model scales faster than the power law, but the confidence interval is extremely high (due to the power-law relationship between species and links), suggesting that we may observe either very weak, or very strong, effects of area increase.](figures/nar.png){#fig:nar}

 ### Stability imposes a limit on network size